Accessibility: A New Entrance for an Old Library

 YOU ARE INVITED TO A LIVE EVENT!

-Waterford author Robert Spencer discusses PROSPECTS, Mining Maine For Riches, his second historical novel.
+Waterford author Robert Spencer discusses PROSPECTS, Mining Maine For Riches,

 WHERE: In The Barn at Bear Mountain Inn, Waterford Road, Waterford, ME